-Committed to excellence in teaching, academic achievement, and service, the College of Arts and Sciences provides a supportive learning environment such that students will experience rich opportunities for leadership, interaction, discovery, and cooperative learning.
-The College promotes critical thinking, scholarly research, and effective communication skills through innovative and cross-disciplinary teaching and learning strategies.
+Committed to excellence in teaching, academic achievement, and service, the College of Arts and Sciences (CAS) provides a supportive learning environment such that students will experience rich opportunities for leadership, interaction, discovery, and cooperative learning.
+The College of Arts and Sciences promotes critical thinking, scholarly research, and effective communication skills through innovative and cross-disciplinary teaching and learning strategies.